H. Michael Shepard

-Education and Career
+Education and career

-Shepherd holds a bachelor's degree from the University of California, Davis, and a Ph.D. from Indiana University.
-Dr. Shepard was a Damon Runyon Cancer Research Foundation Fellow at Indiana University.
+Shepherd holds a bachelor's degree from the University of California, Davis, and a Ph.D. from Indiana University Bloomington in 1977.
+Dr. Shepard was a Damon Runyon Cancer Research Foundation Fellow at Indiana University Bloomington.
 His introduction to biotechnology came when he joined Genentech in 1980.
 Following Genentech, he has been a Founder or Principal in several biotech companies.
 These include Canji, Inc., NewBiotics, Receptor Biologix, and Halozyme.

 Development of Herceptin

 Following Ullrich's characterization of the HER2 protooncogene, Shepard collaborated with Ullrich and Slamon to explore possible links to breast cancer.
 Slamon discovered, along with other colleagues in the field, that HER2 overexpression in breast cancer predicts shorter survival.
 However, a lot of proteins are overexpressed in cancer cells and correlate with shorter survival.
 Therefore, the remaining question was: Is the overexpression of HER2 a significant driver in tumor progression and how does this work?
 Shepard and Hudziak discovered that too much HER2 made tumor cells grow better.
 Then made a key discovery about how HER2 can cause resistance to immune cell killing of tumor cells.
 Overexpression of HER2 makes cells resistant to killing by macrophages, which are the first line of defense against cancer.
 This work was done in collaboration with Dr. Hans Schreiber at the University of Chicago.
 Shepard and colleagues at Genentech (Paul Carter, Gail Lewis) then invented Herceptin, the first monoclonal antibody that blocks a cancer-causing protein, and developed it into a life-saving therapy for women with breast cancer.
 The innovation reduces the risk of recurrence and extends survival time for patients with metastatic as well as early-stage disease.
 Every year, more than 50,000 women in the US are diagnosed with the type of breast cancer that the drug attacks, and over 2.3 million individuals have received the treatment since it became available.